 This guide is intended to help people using Cloudflare to speed up and protect their Backdrop CMS sites.

-Create two Cloudflare PageRules to exclude the Backdrop cron page and the link to run cron as an admin from Cloudflare’s caching and performance features:
+Create three Cloudflare PageRules to exclude the Backdrop cron page and the link to run cron as an admin from Cloudflare’s caching and performance features:

 The breakpoint for a Smartmens menu to go from displaying only the hamburger to displaying the whole menu is 768px by default.
 I had a site where I needed the breakpoint to fall at 1120px instead, here's how I changed it: